In This Article

 The Card to Get You There

-The Chase Sapphire Preferred® Card is the best card for beginners, and right now Chase is offering an increased welcome bonus of 80,000 Ultimate Rewards points after spending $4,000 in the first three months of getting the card.
-If you don’t have this card and haven’t received a bonus on either the Sapphire Preferred or the Chase Sapphire Reserve® in the last 48 months, make sure to take advantage of this amazing welcome bonus.
+The Chase Sapphire Preferred® Card is the best card for beginners, and right now Chase is often offering a generous welcome bonus.
+If you don’t have this card and haven’t received a bonus on either the Sapphire Preferred or the Chase Sapphire Reserve® in the last 48 months, make sure to take advantage of this welcome bonus.

 The card doesn’t have foreign transaction fees, which is not relevant for our Orlando vacation, but if you ever go abroad, a card that doesn’t charge foreign transaction fees is a must have.